Pioneer 11: Encounter with Saturn

-Besides Epimetheus, instruments located another previously undiscovered small moon and an additional ring, charted Saturn's magnetosphere and magnetic field and found its planet-size moon, Titan, to be too cold for life.
+Besides Epimetheus, instruments located another previously undiscovered small moon and an additional ring, charted Saturn's magnetosphere and magnetic field, and found its planet-sized moon, Titan, to be too cold for life.
 Hurtling underneath the ring plane, the probe sent back pictures of Saturn's rings.
 The rings, which normally seem bright when observed from Earth, appeared dark in the Pioneer pictures, and the dark gaps in the rings seen from Earth appeared as bright rings.

 Interstellar mission

-On February 25, 1990, Pioneer 11 became the 4th man-made object to pass beyond the orbit of the planets.
+On February 25, 1990, Pioneer 11 became the fourth human-made object to pass beyond the orbit of the planets.

-NASA ends operations

 By 1995, Pioneer 11 could no longer power any of its detectors, so the decision was made to shut it down.
 On September 29, 1995, NASA's Ames Research Center, responsible for managing the project, issued a press release that began, "After nearly 22 years of exploration out to the farthest reaches of the Solar System, one of the most durable and productive space missions in history will come to a close."
 It indicated NASA would use its Deep Space Network antennas to listen "once or twice a month" for the spacecraft's signal, until "some time in late 1996" when "its transmitter will fall silent altogether."
 NASA Administrator Daniel Goldin characterized Pioneer 11 as "the little spacecraft that could, a venerable explorer that has taught us a great deal about the Solar System and, in the end, about our own innate drive to learn.
 Pioneer 11 is what NASA is all about – exploration beyond the frontier."
 Besides announcing the end of operations, the dispatch provided a historical list of Pioneer 11 mission achievements.

-NASA terminated routine contact with the spacecraft on September 30, 1995, but continued to make contact for about 2 hours every 2 to 4 weeks.
+NASA terminated routine contact with the spacecraft on September 30, 1995, but continued to make contact for about two hours every two to four weeks.
 Scientists received a few minutes of good engineering data on November 24, 1995, but then lost final contact once Earth moved out of view of the spacecraft's antenna.

+Timeline

 Current status

+Due to power constraints and the vast distance to the probe, the last routine contact with the spacecraft was on September 30, 1995, and the last good engineering data was received on November 24, 1995.